signalshore/signalshore.github.io/content/2019-03-17-Bangalore-Treks.md

 > ![savnd](/assets/images/2019-03-17/savn3.jpg)

-We reached Savandurga in about 90 minutes.The team was quite worried when we they saw the monolith.
+We reached Savandurga in about 90 minutes.The team was quite worried when we saw the monolith.
 We were making good time, however we wasted a decent amount of time eating stuff before we started trekking.